 The most basic component of any developer (or programmers) tool kit is their text editor.
 After all you need something to edit your code with.
 The choice of a code editor usually comes down to what you as a coder (or your language) requires to be productive.
 Some users like a very minimal text editor style tool.
 Others may need to use an IDE (Integrated Development Environment) which usually provides features specific to the language being coded.

-For a free and open source editor Caret also packs a lot of great features.
+For a free and open-source editor Caret also packs many great features.
 Caret supports code syntax highlighting which allows you to more easily read code.
 Caret also provides support for multiple cursors, a command palette, and tabbed editing.
 These features combined with highly customization options make Caret a very useful tool!

 Created by GitHub, Atom is a text and source code editor that works on macOS, Linux and Windows.
 Atom is very similar to Caret in that they are both free and open-source editors.
 Atom differs most in that it’s far more alike a traditional IDE than Caret.

 Atom provides extensive plugin functionality allowing users to tune it for their needs.
-Thru this users can add integrations for: code revision control, language specific auto-complete, debug tools and more.
-With so many useful features and supported languages Atom is a clear chose for Devs that do a little of everything!
+Though these users can add integrations for code revision control, language specific auto-complete, debug tools and more.
+With so many useful features and supported languages Atom is a clear choice for Devs that do a little of everything!

-As a developer you usually aren’t writing 100% of the code you use, or are you?
-A very wise person once said “Don’t reinvent the wheel if you don’t have to”, most developers live by this.
+As a developer, you are not usually writing 100% of the code you use, or are you?
+A sage person once said “Don’t reinvent the wheel if you don’t have to”, most developers live by this.

 Reusing code is essential to being a happy and productive developer!
-Every language has their own set of tools made to make this task easier, here we’ll highlight some of those:
+Every language has its set of tools made to make this task easier, here we’ll highlight some of those:

 Those who usually spend their time working in PHP should be very familiar with composer by now.
 Composer ties together a package repository with an easy-to-use command line tool.Using composer you can define a set of dependencies for your project or site.